This topic provides instructions to delete and reactivate the Phoenix AWS proxy.

 To activate a previously deleted Phoenix AWS proxy, you must reactivate the Phoenix AWS proxy.
 When you reactivate an instance of AWS proxy, Phoenix AWS proxy establishes a persistent connection with Phoenix Cloud.
 The Phoenix AWS proxy is no longer disconnected; and instead, it performs a disaster recovery of the virtual machines across an ESXi or a vCenter Server following the backup schedule.

 - Register and activate the Phoenix AWS proxy.
 For more information, see Register Phoenix AWS proxy.

 After reactivating the Phoenix AWS proxy, restart the Phoenix AWS proxy client service using the /etc/init.d/Phoenix restart command.

-Note: If the Phoenix AWS proxy is down with the jobs running or queued on the proxy, and if the new job is triggered for the same virtual machine, then all the running and queued jobs are canceled and triggered for another proxy in the same AWS account and region.
+Note: If the Phoenix AWS proxy is offline with the jobs running or queued on the proxy, and if the new job is triggered for the same virtual machine, all the running and queued jobs are canceled and triggered for another proxy in the same AWS account and region.